omgnetwork/dev-portal/docs/install-eWallet-server.md

 1. Option A: Run this command to set up the initial data:
     `$ mix seed`

-2. Option B: Run this command to set up the initial data and populate the database with more sample data `$ mix seed --sample`ß
+2. Option B: Run this command to set up the initial data and populate the database with more sample data:
+    `$ mix seed --sample`ß